 3 1/4 cups heavy cream

-- In a large bowl, whisk the heavy cream with the buttermilk or crème fraîche.
-Cover with plastic wrap and let stand at room temperature until thickened, at least 12 hours and up to 48 hours.
+In a medium bowl, whisk all of the ingredients together until well blended.
+Cover with plastic wrap and let stand at room temperature for 48 hours, then refrigerate for 24 hours.

 In the bowl of a stand mixer fitted with the whisk, beat the cultured cream mixture at low speed until the butter forms and the buttermilk separates out, 8 to 10 minutes.
 Drain the butter in a cheesecloth-lined sieve; save the whey for another use.
 Wrap the cheesecloth around the butter and squeeze out all of the excess buttermilk.
 Transfer the butter to a medium bowl or a jar, cover and refrigerate.